Egypt & Jordan

 Hotel Ratings Chart

-Not Included: Gratuities, transfers (not included unless airfare is purchased from Pilgrim Tours), Egyptian visa ($25 - U.S. and Canadian Citizens).
-Egypt visa fee is payable upon arrival at the Cairo airport and does not need to be purchased in advance.
+Not Included: Gratuities, transfers (not included unless airfare is purchased from Pilgrim Tours), Egyptian visa ($25 - U.S. Citizens).
+Egypt visa fee is payable upon arrival at the Cairo airport and does not need to be purchased in advance (except for Canadian citizens).
+Jordan visa payments are not required for Pilgrim clients originating from USA, Canada, Europe, Australia, & New Zealand.
+Clients from other countries must be responsible for obtaining Egypt & Jordan Visas in advance if required.

 Day 1: Departure